flatsiedatsie/webthings-network-presence-detection/README.md

 - Versions before 0.1.0 continously ran deep-scans.
 This was very processor intensive.
 - Since version 0.1.0 it only scans the devices you added to your things page.
 The add-on now has a much higher scan rate, and can respond to devices re-connecting to the network in just a few seconds.
 - Version 1.0 added some new privacy features
-- Version 2.0 is a big overhaul for Candle 2.0, which includes avahi scanning and can ignore Candle devices (enabled by default)
+- Version 2.0 is a big overhaul for Candle 2.0, which includes avahi scanning and can ignore Candle devices (enabled by default), and enabled additiona privacy protection (no longer uses mac address as part of devices IDs)

 ## Thanks to
-Michael Stegeman of the Mozilla Foundation helped a lot in getting this add-on to work optimally. https://github.com/mrstegeman
+Michael Stegeman (formerly of the Mozilla Foundation) helped a lot in getting this add-on to work optimally. https://github.com/mrstegeman